Skip to main content

 Configuration Management

 PDM systems provide the visibility necessary for managing and presenting a complete bill of materials (BOM).
-It facilitates the alignment and synchronization of all sources of BOM data, as well as all lifecycle phases, including the as-designed, as-planned, as-built and as-maintained states.
+Also, it facilitates the alignment and asynchronisationion of all sources of BOM data and all lifecycle phases, including the as-designed, as-planned, as-built and as-maintained states.

-PDM systems provide change management capabilities that allow you to see the BOM before and after changes are made.
+PDM systems provide change management capabilities that allow you to see the BOM before and after changes.

-Lifecycle visualization provides sharing and on-demand representations of the product and its underlying assemblies and parts, without the need for a CAD authoring tool or special technical knowledge.
-Digital mockup capabilities can reduce the need for costly physical prototyping.
+Lifecycvisualisationion provides sharing and on-demand representations of the product and its underlying assemblies and parts without needing a CAD authoring tool or special technical knowledge.
+Moreover, digital mockup capabilities can reduce the need for costly physical prototyping.

 Benefits of Product Data Management (PDM)

-A good PDM system has many benefits, helping to:
+A robust PDM system has several advantages and enables organisations to:

 Product Data Management versus Product Information Management (PIM)